Diffuse fibrillary astrocytoma

 Mild local mass effect with sulcal effacement is seen.
 No definite increase in cerebral blood volume is seen in the region of signal abnormality (not shown).
 Spectroscopy was technically inadequate.

 No hydrocephalus or midline shift.
 No abnormal leptomeningeal enhancement.
-No intracranial haemorrhage.
+No intracranial hemorrhage.

 Non enhancing area of signal abnormality in the inferolateral aspect of the left temporal lobe most likely represents a low grade glioma.